Institut des sciences de l'ingénieur de Toulon et du Var

-The Institut des Sciences de l'Ingénieur de Toulon et du Var (Institute of Engineering Sciences of Toulon and the Var), or ISITV, is a French public engineering school.
-It offers a diploma recognized by the Commission of Registered Engineers.
-It is located in the south of France, between Toulon and Hyères, on the French Riviera.
+The Institut des Sciences de l'Ingénieur de Toulon et du Var (Institute of Engineering Sciences of Toulon and the Var), or ISITV, was a French public engineering school.
+It was located in the south of France, between Toulon and Hyères, on the French Riviera.
+In 2014, the school merged with Supméca to form a new engineering school called SeaTech.

 The School was established in 1991 by combining the teaching and research resources of the University of the South, Toulon-Var with support and collaboration from industry.

 Engineering majors

-Marine Engineering
+Marine engineering

-The Marine Engineering option at ISITV is a training that aims to train engineers who possess a solid scientific knowledge of the marine environment and the relevant technologies.
+The marine engineering option at ISITV is a training that aims to train engineers who possess a solid scientific knowledge of the marine environment and the relevant technologies.
 This option provides students with the high level skills required in marine technology, offshore petroleum industry, coastal engineering, underwater robotics, remote sensing (ocean acoustics and optics)... starting from the basic sciences required to understand and describe the marine environment, hydrodynamics and fluid mechanics, oceanography, soil physics, strength of materials, corrosion....

-There is a possibility of double diploma with Cranfield University (Master of Science Offshore and Ocean Technology) in England, and with the Escola Politécnica of the University of São Paulo in Brazil.
+There is a possibility of double diploma with Cranfield University (Master of Science offshore and ocean technology]) in England, and with the Escola Politécnica of the University of São Paulo in Brazil.
 Moreover, there is also a possibility to spend a term at the Polytechnic University of Turin in Italy.

-The School possesses several important experimental structures, including a surge tank and a wave tank for studies in ocean engineering.
+The school possesses several important experimental structures, including a surge tank and a wave tank for studies in ocean engineering.
 For numerical modelling, students have access to a variety of scientific software in different areas (fluid mechanics, hydrodynamics, structures).
 Practicals at sea enable the students to become familiar with modern methods of measurement.

 This training leads to numerous job opportunities at the national and international levels in such varied domains as offshore engineering, the protection of the seashore and offshore structures, undersea robotics, and oceanography.

-Materials Engineering
+Materials engineering

 The engineer trained in this option biased towards the development of products, is capable of rapidly assuming responsibility in the design and realisation of complex systems.

-There is a possibility of double diploma with Cranfield University (Master of Science Advanced Materials, Master of Science Microsystems & Nanotechnology) in England.
+There is a possibility of double diploma with Cranfield University (Master of Science advanced materials, Master of Science microsystems and nanotechnology) in England.